CPAP Pressure Settings

 An APAP device is also sometimes called an auto-titrating PAP because the device itself can find the necessary air pressure level to keep your breathing uninterrupted.
 In this way, an APAP machine can avoid the need to do CPAP titration in a sleep lab.

-When you receive an APAP machine, it is frequently set to a pressure range, such as 5 to 20 cm H2O, and the pressure moves up or down within that range as needed.
+When you receive an APAP machine, it's frequently set to a pressure range, such as 5 to 20 cm H2O, and the pressure moves up or down within that range as needed.
 Sometimes the initial settings will be based on your sleep study.
 Depending on your circumstances and the data recorded by the APAP device, the doctor can suggest changes to the pressure range.

-When Your CPAP Pressure is Too High
+Signs Your CPAP Pressure Is Too High

 The higher the CPAP pressure level, the more forceful the flow of air will feel when you breathe in or out.
 Excess pressure can cause multiple unwanted effects.